 State law establishes procedures for several different types of annexation by legislative review (authorized by Alaska's constitution) or by local action (authorized by statute):

 How does a potential petitioner decide what method of annexation to use?

 The petitioners can choose the method used.
 If all owners of property and registered voters in a territory want annexation, then annexation by unanimous consent of owners and resident voters would likely be the annexation method to use.
 If the “unanimous consent” method does not apply, then the petitioners can choose either the local action by vote method, or the legislative review method.
 The commission may change the method used.

 Is there a limit on the size of the territory that a city may annex?

 There is no specific size limit.
-There are however certain standards (3 AAC 110.090-3 AAC 110.130) that apply having to do with population, expected growth, and ability to effectively provide services, among others.
-Cities are community-based municipal governments rather than geographically based.
-The area within the average Alaskan city is about 27 square miles.
-The Alaska Administrative Code (3 AAC 110.130) generally prohibits annexation by a city of entire geographic regions or large unpopulated areas and requires a good reason and explanation of the need for the territory identified for annexation.
+Cities are community-based municipal governments rather than regionally based.
+The average Alaskan city is about 30 square miles.
+The Alaska Administrative Code (3 AAC 110.130) generally prohibits cities from annexing entire geographic regions, or large unpopulated areas.
+In most cases, the territory proposed to be annexed must be next to the city proposing the annexation.